benc-uk/serverless-fractal-bot/README.md

 ## randomFractal
 **Trigger**: HTTP
 Render a random fractal and return it in the browser.
+Fractals below a certain threshold are rejected and makes five attempts to render a "good" fractal
 **Output**: HTTP response with PNG body

 ## tweetRandomFractal
 **Trigger**: Timer
 Generates a random fractal and sends it to twitter as a tweet with the image embedded as media.
+Fractals below a certain threshold are rejected and function makes five attempts to render a "good" fractal
 **Output**: None

 # CI & GitHub Actions